← Back to Danger Theory

 Data Ingestion

-Collect multi-omics patient data (genomics, proteomics, etc.).
+Collect multi-omics patient data: genomics, proteomics, metabolomics.

 2